Knowledge For Social & Ecological Justice

 By 2021, I decided to retire early from my university job to start SLE so that the communities I care about can get the transformative knowledge we deserve.

-I'm not surprised by the January 2025 executive order of the second Trump administration to end "radical indoctrination" - which ultimately attempts to ban Ethnic Studies, an interdisciplinary field of study that invites students to be critical of structures of power and domination like white supremacy, racial capitalism, heteropatriarchy and the like.
+I'm not surprised by the January 2025 executive order of the second Trump administration to end "radical indoctrination" - which ultimately attempts to ban Ethnic Studies, an interdisciplinary field of study that invites students to be critical of structures of power and domination like white supremacy, racial capitalism, heteropatriarchy and the like, of which Asian American Studies (where I taught) is also part.

 These are scary times.
 But we do not need to be afraid.
 There are many of us who can and will preserve the histories of our communities that the current administration will try to erase.
 The powerful want to eliminate our histories so we don't know about the incredible ways our ancestors and people like us have resisted, fought back and created alternatives.
 "No history, no self."
 At SLE, however, we provide our communities with the tools to "know history, know self."